dahlia-lib/dahlia/docs/usage/cli.rst

 It is invoked using ``wool``.

-To see that wool is installed correctly and working, run the test command.
+To see that Wool is installed correctly and working, run the test command.
 This shows all the formatting codes and their resulting formatting.

 .. code-block:: bash